SAP/sap-btp-service-operator/README.md

 >   ```bash
   >   smctl unbind INSTANCE_NAME BINDING_NAME --param force_k8s_binding=true
   >   ```
-**Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in `Delete Failed` state.<br>
+**Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>

-You're welcome to raise issues related to feature requests, bugs, or give us general feedback on this project's GitHub Issues page.
+You're welcome to raise issues related to feature requests, or bugs, or give us general feedback on this project's GitHub Issues page.
 The SAP BTP service operator project maintainers will respond to the best of their abilities.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)